pwoodfinden/GaCD_Assignment_Week4/README.md

 tidydata.txt
 Contains mean and standard deviation averages per subject (volunteer) for each of the 6 activities.

-codebook_tidydata.Rmd
-A full list of variables is contained in the codebook
+A full list of variables is contained in the codebook: codebook_tidydata.Rmd

 Please set working directory in R to the UCI HAR Dataset folder before running.